carpentries-incubator/gap-lesson/02-func.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> * Use command line for prototyping
+> * Using command line for prototyping
-> * Create functions
+> * Creating functions
-> * Read GAP code from a file
+> * Reading GAP code from a file

-Let’s consider the following exercise: for a finite group _G_, calculate the average order of its element (that is, the sum of orders of its elements divided by the order of the group).
+Just to remind our task: for a finite group _G_, we would like to calculate the average order of its elements (that is, the sum of orders of its elements divided by the order of the group).

 We begin with a very straightforward approach, iterating over all elements of the group in question: